Reinforced sequential Monte Carlo for amortised sampling: Methods

 \subsection{Importance-Weighted Experience Replay}

-Prioritised experience replay \citep{schaul2015prioritized} is a common technique in off-policy RL that allows a sampler to learn from episodes generated at past iterations, which are stored in a replay buffer.
-The key difficulty in extending the basic algorithm in \Cref{sec:smc_for_sampler} by a replay buffer is that the historical samples are each generated using a different proposal distribution.
+Experience replay is a common technique in off-policy RL that learns a policy with episodes generated during past iterations using a replay buffer.
+One of the key design choices for the replay buffer is how to combine historical samples, each generated with a different proposal distribution.
+Prioritised experience replay \citep{schaul2015prioritized} used the value of the loss function (temporal difference) as weights for samples in the buffer.

-We use a prioritised replay buffer $\mathcal{B}$ that stores $M$ batches of weighted samples obtained by SMC guided by a past iteration of the sampler (\Cref{sec:sampler_for_smc}), with each batch containing $K$ samples.
-Since each batch is obtained with a distinct proposal $\pgen_{\theta_m}$ and targets $F_{\phi_m}^n$ using a past version $\theta_m,\phi_m$ of the sampling model's parameters, we want to consider the approximation quality of each batch for prioritised sampling.

-Inspired by \citet{martino2018group}, we weight each batch by its particle estimate of the normalising constant, $\widehat{Z}^{m}$, which depends on the sampling used: \begin{itemize}[left=0pt,nosep] \item For on-policy batches sampled with $\pgen_\theta$:
+Building on the connection between MaxEnt RL and SMC/AIS that we have already established, we propose using importance weights for prioritisation.
+Consider a (prioritised) replay buffer $\mathcal{B}$ that stores $M$ batches, with each batch indexed by $m$ containing $K$ samples from $\pgen_{\theta_m}$ and $F_{n}^{\phi_m}$.
+To \emph{properly} weight samples from different proposals, we first define batch-level weights, inspired by \citet{martino2018group} (see their \S B for details).
+The weight for a given batch is defined by its particle estimate of the normalising constant, $\widehat{Z}^{m}$, which depends on the sampling strategy used: \begin{itemize}[left=0pt,nosep] \item For on-policy batches sampled with $\pgen_\theta$: